What is a spin-off?

 - Stock splits methodology — exact formula used for cumulative multiples and pre/post split prices.

-To inspect the split & spin-off history for any company, browse the company directory and open the "Stock split history" tile.
+To inspect the split & history for any company, browse the company directory and open the "Stock split history" tile.